muskman47/Unit_10_Homework/README.md

 # Unit_10_Homework
-Repository that will contian the completed homework files associated with the Time Series Homework
+Repository that will contain my completed homework files associated with the Time Series Homework